-- a) The plant is equipped with an alarm device which will be activated in the event of an emergency. - b) Supervisors have cell phones that are used for emergency response. - c) Fire extinguishers are located throughout the plant.
+a) The plant is equipped with an alarm device which will be activated in the event of an emergency.

+b) Supervisors have cell phones that are used for emergency response.

+c) Fire extinguishers are located throughout the plant.
 Spill control equipment is located east end of the facility.

-There is, on site inside the gate, a fire hydrant owned operated and maintained by the City of Lakeland.
-Under an agreement with Cintas all extinguishers are maintained and inspected annually or more often if we use any of them. - d) Emergency response systems and materials are inspected at least monthly. - e) All operating personnel have either direct contact or cell phone contact with other plant personnel at all times. - f) Proper aisle space is maintained at all times in the vicinity of tanks and containers. - g) All local authorities have received a copy of the latest approved SPCC plan and will receive any revised plan. - h) Corrective actions taken in response to spills/leaks will be recorded as required in the pertinent regulations.
+d) Emergency response systems and materials are inspected at least monthly.

+e) All operating personnel have either direct contact or cell phone contact with other plant personnel at all times.

+f) Proper aisle space is maintained at all times in the vicinity of tanks and containers.

+g) All local authorities have received a copy of the latest approved SPCC plan and will receive any revised plan.

+h) Corrective actions taken in response to spills/leaks will be recorded as required in the pertinent regulations.